johnnyy5929/sep10-freedom-project/blog/entry02.md

 ## Content Learning about Software and Hardware of Cooking

-So for the first blog entry I talked about why I choose cooking, now I finished the Researching part and is on the brainstorm.
+So for the first blog entry I talked about why I choose cooking and the problem, now I finished the Researching part and is on the brainstorm.
+When I was reseaching